Ieva-0/WeatherApp/README.md

 # WeatherApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.8.
 Project functionality: display weather forecast for chosen city and a specified length of time.
 City can be chosen in the side menu.
 Forecast duration can be chosen in dropdown in forecast page.
-Forecast element for each day can be expanded to show hourly information.
+Forecast element for each day can be expanded to show hourly information. \n This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.8.

 ## Development server